Jeomon/Web-Search-Agent/docs/README.md

 ## Usage

-Once installed, the agent can be executed with the following command:
+Once installed, you can choose between using the screenshot method or the accessibility tree method.
+The agent can be executed with the following command:

 ```bash
 python app.py